-In the re-organisation of local government, Leamington, Warwick and Kenilworth were combined to form the new Warwick District Council.
+In the re-organisation of local government, Leamington, Warwick and Kenilworth were combined to form the new Warwick District Council (WDC).
 11 of the 58 members were allocated to Kenilworth.

-Five re-counts were required in the closely contested Park Hill ward, where Mr Bramwell beat Mr Harrison by just two votes for the second available seat.
+Five re-counts were required in the closely contested Park Hill ward, where Graham Bramwell beat Spencer Harrison by just two votes for the second available seat.

 Liberals dominated in the combined Abbey & Borrowell ward, gaining all three seats.
 Overall they had five candidates elected in the town.

 Within the WDC, the Liberals have just seven seats, which may not seem many.
-But they now hold the balance of power at the new council as the Tories gained 26 seats and Labour 25.
+But they now hold the balance of power at the new council, as the Tories hold 26 seats and Labour 25.

 Kenilworth District Councillors

 Any influence the Liberals had on the WDC has now finally diminished following this election.
-Three years ago they had the balance of power with just seven members, as the Tories and Labour had almost the same number of seats.
-In Kenilworth they were down to just two councillors, Helen Dore and Jack Bastock.
-Both returned in Abbey ward.
-But Haydn Thomas was unsuccesful in retaining his seat in the same ward.
-Two other Liberals failed to be re-elected, Bob Butler and George Bramwell at Park Hill.
-Within the district the Liberals only have three members.
+Three years ago they had the balance of power with just seven members, the Tories and Labour having a similar number of seats.
+In Kenilworth they were down to just two councillors.
+In Abbey ward, Helen Dore and Jack Bastock were returned but Haydn Thomas was unseated.
+Two other Liberals failed to be re-elected, Bob Butler and George Bramwell in Park Hill.
+Within the district the Liberals only have three members left.

-Labour were down to only one councillor, Bill Wozencroft, who was returned in St. John’s ward.
+Labour were down to only one councillor, Bill Wozencroft, who successfully retained his seat in St. John’s.
 Chris Webster who had been elected at the 1973 poll, did not seek re-election.

 Kenilworth District Councillors